Payments system SWIFT to cut off Iranian banks

 SWIFT, founded in 1973, said its decision reflected the extraordinary circumstances of international support for the intensification of sanctions against Iran.

-Reporting by Philip Blenkinsop, Sebastian Moffett, Martina Fuchs and Marcus George; Editing by Rex Merrifield and Andrew Roche
+Reporting by Philip Blenkinsop and Sebastian Moffett; Editing by Rex Merrifield; Editing by Sophie Hares